 - Facial paralysis: Excessive pressure on your child’s face can damage the facial nerves, causing paralysis.
 This paralysis may be temporary, long-term, or permanent.

 Delivery & Labor Injury Lawsuits

-Most delivery and labor injury lawsuits are caused by either the performance of unnecessary cesarean sections or from the birth of infants with brain damage, neurological disorders, or other serious injuries suffered during labor and delivery.
-Whether brain damage is diagnosed soon after delivery or later, when the child fails to achieve developmental milestones during the first years of life, parents usually seek out an explanation as to why.
-If they are told that their child suffered the irreversible brain injury, they are also usually told that the birth injury was unavoidable.
-This is rarely the truth, and circumstances that led to the brain damage are not being fully disclosed.
+Most delivery and labor injury lawsuits are caused by either the performance of unnecessary cesarean sections or by the birth of infants with brain damage, neurological disorders, or other serious injuries suffered during labor and delivery.
+Neurological disorders may not be able to be diagnosed immediately.
+Some parents may find that their child’s brain is falling short on certain developmental milestones within their first years of life.
+Parents are often told that this irreversible brain injury was unavoidable.
+However, this is rarely the truth.

-To get to the truth of the matter, come to Harvey L. Walner & Associates, Ltd. and speak with our Chicago delivery injury attorneys.
-We may decide to conduct an independent evaluation of your child’s medical records and call upon the help of qualified experts for further insight.
+Our team at Walner Law® has decades of experience in birth injury litigation.
+From a free consultation, we will work with you to create a timeline as part of an independent evaluation of your child’s medical records.
+Our birth injury attorneys will call upon the expertise of medical professionals for further insight.
 Together, we can determine the cause and timing of your child’s birth injury and whether the adverse outcome could have been prevented with proper medical care.

 We ask the following questions and more when trying to get to the root of a delivery or birth injury:

-- What caused the fetal or neonatal brain damage?
+- What caused fetal or neonatal brain damage?

-- Did treating physicians timely diagnose and properly manage those fetal, maternal, or neonatal conditions capable of causing irreversible brain damage?
+- Did treating physicians timely diagnose and properly manage the conditions capable of causing irreversible brain damage?

 - Would earlier intervention or delivery have prevented the birth injury?

 What’s the cause of my child’s birth injury?